sensu/sensu-check-multiplexer/README.md

 The annotation keys inteded to be used as the multiplexed command arguments need to follow a special format that includes an prefix string followed by an argument group string.
-The initial annotation prefix must be configured via the call to `sensu-multiplexer-check`.
+The initial annotation prefix must be configured via the call to `sensu-check-multiplexer`.
 The argument group segment will be used as part of the generated event name.

 ### Individual Argument Annotation Key Format